Table of Contents

-This term is uniquely expounded in relation to PPNAD.
+This term is uniquely related to PPNAD.
 It is characterized by muscle and skin wasting, short stature, and osteoporosis.

 Clinical Presentation of Cushing’s Syndrome in Children

-The patients with Cushing’s syndrome in the pediatric population have typical, characteristic stark features and a distinct stereotype appearance, thus making Cushing’s syndrome a potential clinical diagnosis.
+Pediatric patients with Cushing’s syndrome have typical, characteristic stark features and a distinct stereotype appearance, thus making Cushing’s syndrome a potential clinical diagnosis.
 Subtle features are seldom seen.
 The most common characteristics are as follows:

 A detailed list of all significant Cushingoid signs and symptoms is summarized below for easy memorization and recall: